—Boston Federal Courthouse, June 2, 1854.

 In fact, their number in the square had grown by more than half in the last hour, pressing ever closer toward the eastern entrance of the courthouse, which Gunn and his men had barricaded shut against an expected attack.
 A squad of armed marines outside the entrance presented the first line of defense.
 Their leveled rifles, bayonets fixed, measured the short gap between them and the menacing mob.
 Each of the four entrances at either end and on both sides of the long, rectangular building were guarded the same way.

-Mid-afternoon shadows cast a penumbra over the courtyard, shrouding the crowd in partial twilight.
-He scanned their livid faces, fearing—among other equally horrid things—that he might recognize a neighbor, maybe a friend or two among them.
+Mid-afternoon shadows cast a partial twilight over the courtyard.
+Gunn peered over the windowsill at the livid faces in the throng, fearing—among other equally horrid things—that he might spy a neighbor, or even a friend among them.

 He shook his head.
 It was an unlikely prospect for a man with few true friends.
 Come to think of it, if this current predicament had been, say, a shipwreck at sea, he and all his friends could have abandoned ship in a skiff—with room to spare for a wet cat, no less.
 Hang it, after today most likely the crazed cat could have the run of the boat.